dedekharisma/html-basic/README.md

 ## What You'll Find Here

 - **HTML**: The foundation of any web page.
 I'm exploring how to structure content, use semantic elements, and build the skeleton of a web page.
-- **CSS**: Styling is where the magic happens!
-I'm learning how to bring life to my web pages with colors, layouts, responsiveness, and some basic animations.
-- **JavaScript**: Adding interactivity to my projects.
-This includes understanding the DOM, handling events, and making web pages dynamic and engaging.

 ## Repository Structure
 - `README.md`: You're reading it!
 This file is here to explain what I'm doing and why.